Optically detected magnetic resonance: NV ODMR

 The nitrogen vacancy defect in diamond consists of a single substitutional nitrogen atom (replacing one carbon atom) and an adjacent gap, or vacancy, in the lattice where normally a carbon atom would be located.

 A nitrogen vacancy centre in the diamond lattice, viewed along the [100] axis.
 Carbon atoms (grey) make up the bulk diamond crystal.
 A substitutional nitrogen atom (blue sphere) sits next to a vacancy (shaded region), forming the NV.

 The nitrogen vacancy occurs in three possible charge states: positive (NV^{+}), neutral (NV^{0}) and negative (NV^{−}).
-As NV^{−} is the only one of these charge states which has shown to be ODMR active, it is often referred to simply as the NV.
+As NV^{−} is the only one of these charge states which has shown to be simply ODMR active, it is often referred to simply as the NV.
+Recently, there have been ongoing efforts to also use the neutral species NV^{0}.
+This has the advantage of being spatially isotropic and thus not needing to consider alignment.

 The energy level structure of the NV^{−} consists of a triplet ground state, a triplet excited state and two singlet states.
 Under resonant optical excitation, the NV may be raised from the triplet ground state to the triplet excited state.
 The centre may then return to the ground state via two routes; by the emission of a photon of 637 nm in the zero phonon line (ZPL) (or longer wavelength from the phonon sideband) or alternatively via the aforementioned singlet states through intersystem crossing and the emission of a 1042 nm photon.
 A return to the ground state via the latter route will preferentially result in the $m_s = 0$ state.

 Relaxation to the $m_s = 0$ state necessarily results in a decrease in visible wavelength fluorescence (as the emitted photon is in the infrared range).
 Microwave pumping at a resonant frequency of $\nu = 2.87\text{ }GHz$ places the centre in the degenerate $m_s = \pm 1$ state.
 The application of a magnetic field lifts this degeneracy, causing Zeeman splitting and the decrease of fluorescence at two resonant frequencies, given by $h\nu = g_e\mu_{B} B_0$, where $h$ is the Planck constant, $g_e$ is the electron g-factor and $\mu_B$ is the Bohr magneton.
 Sweeping the microwave field through these frequencies results in two characteristic dips in the observed fluorescence, the separation between which enables determination of the strength of the magnetic field $B_0$.

 Excitation with green light places the NV in the triplet excited state.
 Relaxation then emits either a red or (undetected) infrared photon, placing the centre in the $m_s = 0$ state.
 Microwave pumping raises the centre to $m_s = \pm 1$, where Zeeman splitting can occur.